-All functional images were realigned to the first functional image using a six-parameter rigid-body transformation [14].
-To correct for the fact that different slices were acquired at different times, time series were interpolated to the acquisition time of the reference slice [21].
-Images were then spatially normalised to a standard EPI template using a nonlinear warping method [1].
+All functional images were realigned to the first functional image using a six-parameter rigid-body transformation (Friston et al., 1995a).
+To correct for the fact that different slices were acquired at different times, time series were interpolated to the acquisition time of the reference slice (Henson et al., 2002).
+Images were then spatially normalised to a standard EPI template using a nonlinear warping method (Ashburner and Friston, 1999).
 We then computed the global mean value, g, over all time series, excluding non-brain voxels, and scaled each time series by the factor 100/g.
-After scaling by the peak magnitude of the Hemodynamic Response Function (HRF) (see below) this makes the units of the regression coefficient values 'percentage of global mean signal'.
-Each time series was then high-pass filtered using a set of discrete cosine basis functions with a filter cut-off of 120 seconds.
+After scaling by the peak magnitude of the hemodynamic response function (HRF) (see below) this makes the units of the regression coefficient values "percentage of global mean signal."
+Each time series was then high-pass-filtered using a set of discrete cosine basis functions with a filter cutoff of 120 s.

-The data set was analysed using a GLM with a design matrix as shown in Figure 7.
+The data set was analysed using a GLM with a design matrix as shown in Fig. 7.
 This consists of 19 regressors.
-The 1st, 3rd, 5th and 7th are indicator variables, indicating the presentation of a face image, which have been convolved with a 'canonical' HRF [17].
-The 2nd, 4th, 6th and 8th regressors are the corresponding HRF derivatives.
-Modelling the HRF in this way allows one to capture onset variability across voxels.
+The 1st, 3rd, 5th, and 7th are indicator variables, indicating the presentation of a face image, which have been convolved with a "canonical" HRF (Friston et al., 1998).
+The 2nd, 4th, 6th, and 8th regressors are the corresponding HRF derivatives.
+Modeling the HRF in this way allows one to capture onset variability across voxels.
 Regressors 9 to 12 relate to performace errors and 13 to 18 to subject movement and the last regressor is an offset.

-The data were then analysed using conventional least squares SPM and the GLM-AR approach.
-For the SPM analysis, the images were smoothed using a Gaussian kernel of width 8mm.
+The data were then analysed using conventional leastsquares SPM and the GLM-AR approach.
+For the SPM analysis, the images were smoothed using a Gaussian kernel of width 8 mm.
 For the GLM-AR analysis the images were not smoothed.
-The results of a standard SPM analysis showing the effect of presenting face images (using a contrast that averages the contributions from the 1st, 3rd, 5th and 7th regressors) is shown in Figure 8(c).
-The corresponding structural image is shown in Figure 8(a).
+The results of a standard SPM analysis showing the effect of presenting face images (using a contrast that averages the contributions from the 1st, 3rd, 5th, and 7th regressors) is shown in Fig. 8c.
+The corresponding structural image is shown in Fig. 8a.
 The SPM shows bilateral activation of fusiform cortex and earlier visual areas.
 We also note that many within-brain voxels did not show any BOLD effect due to T2-signal dropout.
-The rest of our analysis is restricted to the non-dropout voxels figure 8(a) we see that Cerebro-Spinal-Fluid (CSF) voxels typically have a higher model order than grey or white matter voxels.
-To investigate this further we segmented the structural image into grey, white and CSF voxels using the algorithm described in [2] and computed histograms of optimal AR model order.
-These are shown in Figure 9.
-We note that, overall, a model order of p=3 is sufficient for all voxels.
+The rest of our analysis is restricted to the non-dropout voxels.

 We then applied GLM-AR(p) models to each voxel with p varying from 0 to 5.
-In figure 8(b) we plot a map of the optimal AR model order as computed by the VB approach.
-Matching this figure with the structural image in
+In Fig. 4b we plot a map of the optimal AR model order as computed by the VB approach.